cfretty/cfretty.github.io/_posts/2023-01-24-work-intake.md

 If you are proposing a work task, enhancement, or improvement for an existing or ongoing tool or project, create a DOCTOOLS Jira issue as always.
 Use the appropriate **Issue Type** and **Component/s**.

-If your proposal is for a **new project**. use the project proposal template.
+If your proposal is for a **new project**, use the project proposal template.

 NOTE: The template will request only the information we need to make a decision.
 Information collected but not used is a drain on resources.
-If something is unclear or we have questions, we will follow up with you.
+If something is unclear or if we have questions, we will follow up with you.

 ## Definition of project